 Even a relaxed, casual pair of cotton shorts should look classy and fit well.
-You can never go wrong with crisp, tailored shorts which look classic and chic.
-These hight waist shorts with the tie are very popular at the moment.
+You can never go wrong with crisp, tailored shorts that look classic and chic.
+These high waist shorts with the tie are trendy at the moment.
 Soft, silky shorts can also look classy on the right figure.

 - A dark wash jean is dressier and more slimming.

 - Chambray is modern but looks more relaxed.

-4. Avoid Wearing Skimpy Tops with Your Shorts
+4. Don’t Wear Skimpy Tops with Your Shorts

 You want to look classy, not trashy.
 If you are showing off a lot of leg, then it’s best to stay a little more covered up above the waist.
 A skimpy top and short shorts start to look tacky over 40.
 Balance it out.

 5. Wear Fabulous Accessories with Your Shorts

 Shorts and rubber flip-flops + not much else looks plain and junior.
 Add fab jewelry, a great tote, cute sandals, and you’ve got a grown-up ensemble.

 The bottom line is that shorts for women over 40 look great when you put a little effort and thought into your overall look!
 For more ideas on how to wear shorts, check these tips for Cute and Classy Ways to Style Shorts.

 Rock a great pair of shorts from Amazon.